-Hades lifted two hands above his head.
-The brown material he used to create the wall previously started to form above his head.
-This time it continued to cluster until it took the shape of a sphere.
-The sphere continued to grow, reaching indescribable magnitude.
-The Phantom and the Dark Seeker looked at each other, searching for a way to destroy the sphere.
-Hades projected the sphere in their direction but the Dark Seeker jumped in the way of it and unleashed a wave of mist onto the object.
+Hades generated more energy above itself, this time taking the form of a dark brown sphere.
+The sphere expanded, reaching indescribable magnitude.
+The Phantom and the Dark Seeker gathered their own power as they sought a method to destroy the sphere.
+Hades launched the sphere in their direction but the Dark Seeker lunged forward and unleashed a wave of mist onto the object.
 Ice shrouded the entire sphere, and it came to a complete stop.

 The three spirits took the battle to the surface of this sphere.
-With each step the Phantom took the ice was melting and turning into a strange clear liquid.
+With each movement forward, Phantom’s radiating heat melted the ice into the sphere.

-Each strike became more and more in sync than the last until finally they delivered the perfect synchronized strike.
-A combination of ice and flame that left a crack in Hades’ chest.
-Hades, now filled with rage, unleashed a wave of energy so fierce and dense the ground shook until hundreds of his newly made wooden weapons spawned across the sphere.
-His shout continued to shake the foundation of the battlefield, sprouting lush green upon these planetary appendages.
-Hoping to gain an advantage, Hades disappeared into the lush of the world’s first forest.
+Each strike became more and more in sync than the last until finally they delivered the perfect synchronized blast.
+A combination of ice and flame that left a crack in Hades’ being.
+Hades, now filled with rage, unleashed a wave of energy so fierce and dense the ground shook until hundreds wooden spires emerged from the surface.
+Its shout shook the foundation of the battlefield, sprouting lush green upon these planetary appendages.
+Hades sought an advantage as it disappeared into the lush of the world’s first forest.

 “The mighty Hades runs?
 Imagine this,” the Phantom roared.
 “After everything you claimed to stand for.
 You wish to dominate all, yet when you face opposition you run and hide?
 No ruler goes unchallenged, Hades.
 All the more reason why the position does not suit you!”

 “On the contrary, Phantom,” Hades began.
-“Only a fool stands and fights when he’s been outmatched.
-What you deem pride, I would call a mere lack of strategy.”
+“Only a fool stands and fights when they find themselves outmatched.
+What you deem pride, I would call rash foolishness.”

-“Well how far can your strategy take you, fool?”
-Phantom said.
-He then created a spark that continued to expand until he’d created a flame large and wide enough to incinerate the entire forest.
-As heat incinerated each and every tree, Hades was pushed back.
-The fallen trees and the ash they created shrouded Hades, burying him beneath the aftermath of the attack.
+“Well how far can your cowardice take you, Destroyer?”
+Phantom snapped.
+The fiery spirit materialized a spark and expanded created a flame large and wide enough to incinerate the entire forest.
+As heat incinerated each and every tree, Hades fell back, overwhelmed my the smog’s weight.
+The fallen trees and the ash they created shrouded Hades, burying it beneath the aftermath of the attack.

-Finally, all that remained was ash.
-Hades emerged from the ashes and lunged toward the Phantom, unleashing a shriek that echoed throughout the entire void.
-The Dark Seeker attempted to move, but brown material trapped his feet.
-In his state of vulnerability, the Phantom was savagely beaten by Hades.
-A barrage of violent attacks all leading up to a final blow delivered to the center.
+Hades emerged from the ashes and lunged toward Phantom, unleashing a shriek that echoed throughout the entire void.
+Dark Seeker attempted to move, but Hades’ sphere gripped him, trapping him in the ground.
+Hades finally pinned Phantom, dark power overwhelming it with every strike.
+A barrage of violent attacks all lead up to a final blow delivered to the center of the flame.

 “No,” The Dark Seeker cried out.
 “Phantom, get out of there!”